matteo81/nba/README.md

 ##### Player
 This command fetches career stats of the specified player.
-A player can be specified either by team and jersey number, using the `number` command
+A player can be specified either by team and jersey number, using the `number`
+command:
 ```
 nba number lal 23
 ```
-or by full name
+or by full name with the `player` command:
 ```
 nba player 'lebron james'
 ```